A measure of majorisation emerging from single-shot statistical mechanics: RESULTS

-A key result obtained independently in the more recent papers~\cite{Aberg11, HorodeckiO11} is that given an initial state $\rho$ and a final thermal state $\rho_T$ over the same energy levels, the work that can be extracted with up to $\varepsilon$ failure probability is:
+A key result obtained independently in the more recent papers~\cite{Aberg11,HorodeckiO11} is that given an initial state $\rho$ and a final thermal state $\rho_T$ over the same energy levels, the work that can be extracted given access to a heat bath of temperature $T$, and with up to $\varepsilon$ failure probability is:

-where $\rho$ is taken to be diagonal in the energy eigenbasis, $\rho_T$ the corresponding thermal state on the same energy levels, and $D_0^\varepsilon(\rho||\rho_T)$ is the $\varepsilon$-smooth relative entropy of order 0 (see~\cite{Datta09}).
-This reduces to $W=kT\ln (2) D(\rho||\rho_T)$ for the standard relative entropy in the von Neumann regime.
+where $D_0^\varepsilon(\rho||\rho_T)$ is the $\varepsilon$-smooth relative entropy of order 0 (see~\cite{Datta09}).
+In~\cite{Aberg11} $\rho$ is taken to be diagonal in the energy eigenbasis and in the a priori distinct set-up in \cite{HorodeckiO11} the state if not already diagonal in the energy eigenbasis may be replaced by the corresponding diagonal (decohered) state without changing the expression for the extractable work (in \cite{HorodeckiO11} also the probabilistic work for the opposite process was given and the deterministic work for arbitrary (initially energy-diagonal) state conversion).
+The RHS of Eq.~\ref{eq:AbergOppenheim} reduces to $W=kT\ln (2) D(\rho||\rho_T)$ for the standard relative entropy in the asymptotic i.i.d.\ (von Neumann entropy) regime.
 That latter expression is well-established, see e.g.~\cite{Donald87}.
 Eq.~\ref{eq:AbergOppenheim} reduces to Eq.~\ref{eq:firstpaper} in the case of degenerate energy levels, as shown in~\cite{Aberg11}.
-In~\cite{HorodeckiO11} an expression is also given for the inverse process of taking a thermal state to any diagonal state with the same energy spectrum.
+In this present article we impose no restrictions on the energy spectra or occupation probabilities, they may take arbitrary form independently of one another.

-{\bf The work extraction game.}---Our work extraction model can be thought of as a game with simple but minimal rules.
-(It will nevertheless not be trivial to analyse as there is a multitude of different strategies one may choose).
-There are three systems and a work-extraction agent.
-One system is the working medium, another is a heat bath of temperature T, and the last is the work reservoir.
-The agent wishes to transfer as much energy as possible into the work reservoir in a single extraction.
-We shall be concerned with quantifying how much energy can be transferred with a maximum failure probability $\varepsilon$, calling this the work, $W^\varepsilon$.
+{\bf The model for work extraction.}\phantomsection{} Our work extraction model can be thought of as a game with simple but minimal rules.
+(It will nevertheless not be trivial to analyse as there is a multitude of different strategies one may choose for the task of work extraction given the initial and final conditions.)
+The model is inspired by~\cite{AlickiHHH04} and very similar to that used in~\cite{Aberg11}.
+There are three systems and an implicit work-extraction agent representing the external experimenter who can control certain parameters.
+As depicted in Figure 1(b) one system is the working medium, another is a heat bath of temperature $T$, and the last is the work reservoir.